scrapy/scrapy/docs/topics/downloader-middleware.rst

       :param spider: the spider for which this request is intended
       :type spider: :class:`~scrapy.spiders.Spider` object

+The deprecated way of creating your own downloader middleware was to create class that directly inherits from :class:`~object` and implement the required method.
+While this method is still supported, it is encouraged to inherit from :class:`~scrapy.downloadermiddlewares.DownloaderMiddleware` instead.

 .. _topics-downloader-middleware-ref:

 Built-in downloader middleware reference